-You will usually be admitted on the day of surgery.
+You will usually be admitted a day before your surgery so you and we can prepare for the surgery.
 We will welcome you to the ward and check your details.
 We will fasten an armband containing your hospital information to your wrist.